Symbol-Level Precoding Through the Lens of Zero Forcing and Vector Perturbation: Simulation Results

 Besides the PPAP, we also test the peak-to-average power ratio (PAPR) performance.
 Specifically, we evaluate the worst PAPR among all the transmit antennas, defined as $ \max_{n=1,\dots,N} \text{PAPR}_n, $ where

 is the PAPR of the $n$th transmit antenna.

-In Fig.~\ref{PAP_fig3}, we show the CCDF of the worst PAPR for 256-QAM, where $(N,K) = (32,16)$ and $\eps = 10^{-3}$.
-We observe similar performance behaviours as the PPAP performance in Fig.~\ref{PAP_fig1}.
+In Figure~\ref{PAP_fig3}, we show the CCDF of the worst PAPR for 256-QAM, where $(N,K) = (32,16)$ and $\eps = 10^{-3}$.
+We observe similar performance behaviours as the PPAP performance in Figure~\ref{PAP_fig1}.
 Interestingly, although the SLP designs do not minimize the PAPR, the results indicate that minimizing the PPAP is helpful in reducing the PAPR.

 \ifconfver

 \else

 \fi